-From September 2015 to December 2015, we issued and sold to investors, including the Dustin A. Moskovitz Trust DTD 12/27/05, or DM, and entities affiliated with Baker Bros.
+From September 2015 to December 2015, we issued and sold to investors, including the Dustin A. Moskovitz Trust and entities affiliated with Baker Bros.
 Advisors LP, or Baker Brothers, an aggregate of 6,792,000 shares of Series B redeemable convertible preferred stock at \$5.00 per share, for aggregate proceeds of \$34.0 million.
-DM is an owner of 5% or more of our outstanding shares of common stock on an as-converted basis.
+Dustin Moskovitz Trust is an owner of 5% or more of our outstanding shares of common stock on an as-converted basis.
 Felix J. Baker, a member of our board of directors has voting and investment power over our securities held by Baker Brothers.

 In August 2017, we issued and sold \$10.0 million aggregate principal amount of our 2017 convertible notes and warrants to purchase shares of our Series B redeemable convertible preferred stock.
 The notes accrue interest at rate of 2.5% per month.
 Baker Brothers purchased \$3.0 million aggregate principal amount of the notes and a warrant to purchase an aggregate of 150,000 shares of our Series B redeemable convertible preferred stock.
-DM purchased \$5.0 million aggregate principal amount of the notes and a warrant to purchase and a warrant to purchase an aggregate of 250,000 shares of our Series B redeemable convertible preferred stock.
+The Dustin Moskovitz Trust purchased \$5.0 million aggregate principal amount of the notes and a warrant to purchase of our Series B redeemable convertible preferred stock.
+The Dustin Moskovitz Trust purchased \$5.0 million aggregate principal amount of the notes and a warrant to purchase of 250,000 shares of our Series B redeemable convertible preferred stock.

 In February 2018, we issued and sold \$33.0 million aggregate principal amount of our 2018 convertible notes.
 The notes accrue interest at rate of 6.0% per year.
-Baker Brothers and DM purchased \$6.6 million and \$3.0 million aggregate principal amount of the notes, respectively.
+Baker Brothers and the Dustin Moskovitz Trust purchased \$6.6 million and \$3.0 million aggregate principal amount of the notes, respectively.
 Nicole Thomson, Dr. Perlroth's sister, and her husband, Heath Thomson, jointly purchased a note with a principal amount of approximately \$0.2 million.
 Other purchasers of our 2018 convertible notes included entities affiliated with Perceptive Advisors and ArrowMark Partners.